kronaemmanuel/PPSD-assignment-4/README.md

 - Typically starts with a sysadmin who is tasked with assembling the existing software components and deploying them to work together to produce a *service*
 - Sysadmin runs the service and responds to the events and updates as they occur
+- Only intended for advanced users when more control of applicationn server is required

 **Advantages**
 - A familiar industry paradigm for companies in terms of hiring and running staff